CodeAstronautic/CodeAstronautic/README.md

 ### Glad to see you here! 🤩 &nbsp;
 ![](https://visitor-badge.glitch.me/badge?page_id=mPooja-15.mPooja-15)
 I have completed Bachelors's in Computer Science 🎓 from SVMIT College 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+I am having 4+ years of experience in Full Stack development I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies
 👨🏻‍💻.
 I'm currently into Full Stack Web Development 🕸️ 🤓.